-There is a collaborative, well-coordinated, and community-based planning process, which seeks to ensure the needs of individuals who are homeless or at-risk of homelessness within the County are being met.
-The County provides a continuum of housing and services including prevention, outreach, and supportive services, as well as emergency, transitional, permanent housing, and rapid re-housing.
+There is a collaborative, well-coordinated, and community-based planning process which seeks to ensure the needs of individuals who are homeless or at-risk of homelessness within the County are being met.
+The County provides a continuum of housing and services including:

+- Prevention

+- Outreach

+- Supportive services

+- Emergency, transitional, and permanent housing,

+- Rapid re-housing.

 ACDS, with support from the Department of Social Services (DSS), coordinates the Continuum of Care (CoC) planning group, also referred to as the Anne Arundel and Annapolis Coalition to End Homelessness (Homeless Coalition).
 The Homeless Coalition is responsible for developing the competitive CoC application and for developing the plan to end homelessness in Anne Arundel County.

-The Homeless Coalition consists of over 50 County and City of Annapolis agencies, concerned citizens, homeless service providers, community-based organizations serving the special needs population, as well as others with interests and roles in ending homelessness in the County.
+The Homeless Coalition consists of:

+- Over 50 County and City of Annapolis agencies - Concerned citizens - Homeless service providers - Community-based organizations serving the special needs population - Others with interests and roles in ending homelessness in the County

 The Homeless Coalition has continually supported the County's successful applications for federal funds and the development of new programs and services to address the needs of the homeless population.
-In response to the COVID-19 crisis, HUD did not facilitate a competitive process for federal fiscal year 2020 CoC funds.
-Instead, all previously funded projects were funded.
-The CoC allocation for federal fiscal year 2020 for Anne Arundel County will be \$2,459,396.
+The CoC was awarded a total \$2,484,499 from the federal fiscal year 2021 competition.
 These funds will primarily be used to provide housing for chronically homeless individuals and families.